nci/scores/docs/paper.md

 ## Related Software Packages

-There are multiple verification packages for other programming languages. `scores` is differentiated from these by providing a Python implementation.
-There are also some Python verification packages, and their relationship to scores is discussed below.
+There are multiple open source verification packages for other programming languages. `scores` is differentiated from these by providing a Python implementation.
+There are also open source Python verification packages, and their relationship to scores is discussed below.

 `xskillscore` [@xskillscore] provides many of the same functions as `scores`. `xskillscore` does not contain some of the novel functions contained within `scores` and does not contain the Jupyter Notebook tutorials which provide users with clear guidance on the use of the verification metrics.